Airport Link Line (Shanghai)

-The Airport Link Line is a commuter rail line of the Shanghai Suburban Railway, running from in Minhang District to Shanghai East railway station in Pudong.
+The Airport Link Line (市域机场线) is a commuter rail line of the Shanghai Suburban Railway, running from in Minhang District to Shanghai East railway station in Pudong.
 The 68.6 km express line shortens the travel time between the airports of Hongqiao and Pudong from 90 minutes (by Metro Line 2) to under 40 minutes.
 Construction started in June 2019.
 The to section of the line started operations on 27 December 2024.